holochain/docs-pages/src/pages/references/enable-holo.md

 ![](https://hackmd.io/_uploads/r1WJbrkC3.png)

 During sign-up a registration code field can be shown to enable [**membrane proof**](/glossary/#membrane-proof) workflows.
-Holo strongly recommends that you implement a membrane proof for production or long-running applications.
-However, membrane proofs that restrict read-only access prevent Holo from providing always-on nodes and [read-only access to applications](https://link.tbd).

-If you want to benefit from always-on nodes and read-only access while having membrane proofs, you will need to implement special "Holo-safe" logic.
-You can [read more here](https://link.to.core.concepts).
+This field allows the user to submit some sort of joining code on signup.
+Read more about membrane proofs in the [Holo Core Concepts](#membrane-proofs) section of this guide.

 Finally, we will also need sign-out functionality to clear user keys from local storage.